alakazamburger/website/README.md

 # website
-~~a bunch of cool stuff, all in one place~~ go to https://github.com/alakazamburger/alakazamburger for an updated website :3
+~~a bunch of cool stuff~~
+go to https://github.com/alakazamburger/alakazamburger for a (slightly more) updated website :3